Main Page – Welcome

 Lesson

-Lesson from the first letter of St. Paul the Apostle to the Corinthians
+Lesson from the first letter of St. Peter the Apostle

 R. Thanks be to God.